 Section 4.4.1 Overtime for Employees Working Less than 1.0 FTE.
-Part-time employees shall be paid at the overtime rate as follows:
+Part-time employees shall be paid at the time-and-one-half (11⁄2) overtime rate as follows:

-- (1) The employee is assigned to work outside their scheduled work day in excess of eight (8) hours per day or their scheduled work day, whichever is greater; or - (2) The employee has worked in excess of forty (40) hours during the workweek.
+- (1) Daily: The employee is assigned to work outside their scheduled work day in excess of eight (8) hours per day or their scheduled work day, whichever is greater; or - (2) Weekly: The employee has worked in excess of forty (40) hours during the workweek; or - (3) Saturday, Sunday and Holidays: The employee is assigned by their supervisor to work on a Saturday, Sunday or Holiday outside of their normal work week.